dataisbeautiful/scrapy_samples/README.md

 These are all written and tested using scrapy 0.24.4

 ##metademo
 Spider to collect the meta tags from a site.
-Note that it only collects deccription and keywords tags.
+Note that it only collects description and keywords tags.

 Call with: